Small Business Saturday – Podcast – Melissa Alam

 Melissa can be known as a “Jane” of all trades and master of all – she is always

 Melissa began her entrepreneurship journey in 6th grade when she began selling random things to her classmates.
-Her entrepreneurial spirit followed her to college at Temple University where she put all of her time and effort into starting a sorority – Kappa Phi Gamma – from the ground up.
+Her entrepreneurial spirit followed her to college at Temple University.
+During college, she put all of her time and effort into starting a sorority – Kappa Phi Gamma.
 After graduation, her passion for development and building organizations led her to start her first of many businesses, “Wood Works Paddle,” with one of her sorority sisters.

-Melissa says that the hardest things for her when she was first getting started was building her brand and voice and affording the tools that she needed to succeed.
+The hardest things for Melissa when she was first getting started was building her brand and voice and affording the tools that she needed to succeed.
 No matter the struggle, Melissa would never go back to working a traditional 9-5 job.

 Currently, Melissa is working on client work, branding, creating an online digital course, and marketing her upcoming events.
 What’s next for her?
 She hopes to continue to teach at UArts, travel, and perfect her stand up comedy skills.